Capacity modelling essentials: Understanding past performance and forecasting the future

 How many recruiters does it take to hire 10 engineers?
 No, this isn’t the setup for a talent acquisition joke – it’s a legitimate question, and one that’s critical to answer accurately.
-Okta’s Director of Recruiting Operations & Analytics Shane Noe puts it this way, “The most important part of my job is capacity modeling.”
+Okta’s Director of Recruiting Operations & Analytics Shane Noe puts it this way, “The most important part of my job is capacity modelling.”

-Shane says there’s a lot riding on your ability to get capacity modeling right: “The entire business depends on recruiting and our ability to deliver hires.
+Shane says there’s a lot riding on your ability to get capacity modelling right: “The entire business depends on recruiting and our ability to deliver hires.
 If we can’t deliver the salespeople, we can’t sell the product.
 If we can’t deliver the engineers, we can’t build the product.”

-How do you set up capacity modeling so you can both understand past performance and forecast future abilities?
+How do you set up capacity modelling, so you can both understand past performance and forecast future abilities?
 At the Greenhouse Roadshow 2019 in San Francisco, Shane walked through each of the steps he recommends for building a capacity model.

 Are you more of a visual learner?
 You can check out all the slides from Shane’s presentation here.

-Why Do You Need Capacity Modeling?
+Why Do You Need Capacity Modelling?

-Capacity modeling helps you understand what has been happening in the past, allowing you to better predict what’s likely to happen in the future.
-It also helps you get a better grasp on what’s working (and what’s not) and build credibility within your organization.
+Capacity modelling helps you understand what has been happening in the past, allowing you to better predict what’s likely to happen in the future.
+It also helps you get a better grasp on what’s working (and what’s not) and build credibility within your organisation.
 As a former finance guy, Shane shares an insider’s perspective that using data to back up your requests also makes it much easier to get additional budget.

 Part 1: Determine Your Historical Productivity